Definitions

 Import

-objects MUST be created via a factory.
-Direct, one-off calls tocreateNexusDefinition<T>({...})
+definitionobjects MUST be created via a factory.
+Direct, one-off calls tocreateNexusDefinition<T>({...})are not allowed.

 Factory Usage (Required)